vlo-software/meeting-engine/README.md

 Fill it out with the teachers, that you want to be available in the dashboard.

+## Configuring the available classes

+Create a copy of the `config/classes.example.json` file and name it `config/classes.json`.

+Fill it out with classes, that you want to be available during the booking process.

 ## Setting up the database

 After populating your Mongo variables in the `.env` file, you can spin up the container using `docker-compose`.